Sometimes it’s hard to tell if you’re raising a spoiled child. Here are 9 warning signs to see if you’re guilty:

 9 warning signs you’re raising a spoiled child

-So, how can you tell if you’re raising a spoiled child?
+With so many benefits that spoiling misses out on, how can you tell if you’re raising a spoiled child?
 Take a look at these nine warning signs:

 #1: You give in to every request